 Join Holly S. Lohuis, marine biologist and Jean-Michel Cousteau’s dive partner, for an engaging, uplifting and educational presentation on “Embracing Change through Ocean Exploration.”
-Through a multi-media presentation, Holly will show recently released footage from the PBS series Jean-Michel Cousteau Ocean Adventures and, most recently, on the Gulf Oil Spill; What Have We Learned.
-Holly will share stunning HD footage and engaging stories from her travels around the world highlighting the complexities of the ocean environment and some of the impacts that are threatening the long-term vitality of our water planet.
-Using kelp forests as an example of an underwater sustainable city, Holly will highlight many lessons the ocean can teach us on how we can all take part in the global solution of creating a sustainable future.
+Through a multi-media presentation, Holly will show recently released footage from the Jean-Michel Cousteau's 'Secret Ocean 3D' as well as share engaging stories from her travels around the world with Jean-Michel Cousteau and his team over the past 20 years.
+She will highlight the complexities of the ocean environment and some of the impacts that are threatening the long-term vitality of our water planet.
+Using kelp forests and coral reefs as examples of an underwater sustainable city, Holly will highlight many lessons the ocean can teach us on how we can all take part in the global solution of creating a sustainable future.
 As Jean-Michel Cousteau always says: “Whether it is a human community, kelp forests, marine mammals or the planet, biological diversity is social security.
 Protecting it is protecting ourselves.”
 We protect what we love and through Holly’s presentation you will fall in the love with many of the fascinating marine creatures and feel empowered to be a part of the long-term solution of marine conservation and stewardship.
 Protecting our ocean now will be our gift to the future.

 “In the end we will conserve only what we love; we will love only what we understand and we will understand only what we are taught.”
 Baba Dioum